Internet Credit Card Payment Processing

 This helps you manage out-of-pocket costs more efficiently and cuts back on collection times.
 In fact, it’s one of the main reasons why more and more businesses are turning to online payment solutions as they manage their operations.

-There’s no way around it: the convenience and security of eCommerce payment processing make it a sought-after solution for businesses of all types.
+There’s no way around it: The convenience and security of ecommerce payment processing makes it a sought-after solution for businesses of all types.

 When it comes to accepting credit card payments, both a payment gateway and a payment processor play crucial roles in providing a seamless checkout experience.
 Whether your customers are making a payment using a mobile wallet, contactless card, or the tried-and-true credit or debit card, it’s essential to have these entities in place.
 But what’s the difference between these two?
 How do they work together?

-Basically, the payment processor is a financial institution that handles transactions between the two banks.
-Meanwhile, a payment gateway is the technology that authorizes and processes payments between a buyer and seller by securely transmitting payment data.
+Basically, the payment gateway is the secure technology (like an online POS terminal) that collects and encrypts the card data.
+The payment processor (the service provider) securely transmits that data through the card networks to the banks to authorize and process the transaction.
 This means that payment processors process credit card transactions, while payment gateways facilitate the transaction by securely transmitting all data.

-Let’s break it down a little bit more: payment processors are used for both brick-and-mortar and online store sales.
-In other words, no credit card payment processor, no accepting credit cards.
+Let’s break it down a little bit more: Payment processors handle the core financial processing for all sales channels.
+However, for card-not-present (CNP) transactions, like online payments, a separate payment gateway (software) is required to securely capture and transmit the card data from your website.
 They work by transmitting all the credit card info between the acquiring and issuing bank, as well as the business owner.
-Whether the payment is approved or rejected, if the funds are withdrawn and deposited into your business’s account–all of this is done by the payment processor.
+Whether the payment is approved or rejected, all of this is done by the payment processor.

 Payment gateways step in when a customer is about to check-out online.
 When they’re going to enter all their payment data, the payment gateway ensures that their credit card information is properly encrypted and routed accordingly, so there’s a secure connection between your online storefront, the customer’s browser, and their credit card company.
 Your bank will send a request to the issuer, and if the transaction is determined to be non-fraudulent and there are sufficient funds, the gateway will complete the sale.